 When you place your health and well-being in the hands of a doctor or hospital, you assume that they will take the best possible care of you.
 While most people know doctors are fallible human beings, they also have high expectations of the medical practitioners who are responsible for diagnosing their illness, treating their injuries, and keeping their bodies as healthy as possible.

 Unfortunately, not all doctors provide adequate care.
-In some cases, doctors may actually cause their patients serious harm, leaving patients to deal with the results of their medical malpractice.
-If you were injured by a medical practitioner, contact Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) to schedule a free consultation.
+In some medical malpractice cases, doctors may actually cause their patients serious harm, leaving patients to deal with the results of their medical malpractice.
+If you were injured by a medical practitioner, contact an Orland medical malpractice lawyer at Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) to schedule a free consultation.

-The Advantages of Hiring a Lawyer for a Medical Malpractice Claim
+The Advantages of Hiring a Lawyer for Medical Malpractice Claims

 - An attorney can advise their clients about the compensation they should expect.
 Many doctors and hospitals—and their insurance companies— regularly prepare for the possibility of medical malpractice claims.
 As a result, they often respond rapidly to a claim, sometimes offering a settlement well below the amount the malpractice victim deserves for their injuries.
 If the victim chooses to work with an experienced medical malpractice attorney, the attorney can provide clear, easy-to-understand advice about how much they should ask for and what they should expect the insurance company to offer.
 The accident victim can then make a well-informed decision about how to proceed after the insurance company makes a settlement offer.